facebook/docusaurus/website/docs/api/plugins/plugin-sitemap.md

 };
 ```

-You can find your sitemap in `/sitemap.xml`
+You can find your sitemap at `/sitemap.xml`.